steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 ├── main.scss
 ```

-You can use your CSS framework files here instead of **main.scss**. **.scss** exetension is used here just to show the extension can be used with this project.
+You can use your CSS framework files here instead of **main.scss**.

 In **index.html**, its payload will be this.
+It is the entry point of your app.

 ```html
 <body>